WPChill/imageseo-wordpress/readme.txt

 == Description ==

-ImageSEO is a WordPress plugin that optimize your images for search engines.
+Image SEO is a WordPress plugin that optimize your images for search engines.
 Search engine optimization and web marketing strategy often neglect their images.
 Stop doing this mistake and take control back on your WordPress Medias !
 Our SEO plugin optimize - in 2 minutes - all your images with what search engines want to see.
-Save time, rank to the top on image keywords, attract new visitors and increase your audience with ImageSEO plugin!
+Save time, rank to the top on image keywords, attract new visitors and increase your audience with Image SEO plugin!
 The plugin allows you to dynamically insert "alt" attributes to your images using our application.

-With ImageSEO WordPress Plugin, you can automatically :
+With Image SEO WordPress Plugin, you can automatically :
 <ul>
 	<li>Rename media files all with something relevant and finally get rid of your 123445HDFRE.JPG file that Search Engines, especially Google, dislike ; ( for a better SEO ) </li>
 	<li>Fill up all your image alternative texts with relevant keywords ;</li>
 </ul>

-= Why you need to use ImageSEO ? =
+= Why you need to use Image SEO ? =
 <p><strong>Don't lose any more traffic.
 20% of Google searches are done on Google Images!
 To do this, optimize your alts tags and remember to name your files correctly.</strong></p>
 <p>
 Well, Image Search Engine can drive an important traffic on your website and that optimizing your images will have a positive impact on your global seo strategy.
 With our plugin, we do every thing and you can get a rid of this time consuming activity.
 </p>
 <p>
-ImageSEO also come with a web application if you want to go deeper in your SEO strategy regarding pictures.
+Image SEO also come with a web application if you want to go deeper in your SEO strategy regarding pictures.
 </p>

 Alternate text (Alt text) is a text description that can be added to an image’s HTML tag on a Web page.
 It is used when the image in the Web page cannot be displayed, in which case the Alt text is shown instead.
 It is also displayed when a user mouses over the image.
 So, the alt attribute is a critical step that is often overlooked.

-= How does ImageSEO work ? =
+= How does Image SEO work ? =
 <p>
 We analyze your images with the help of machins learning. and artificial intelligence (AI).
 We rename them and fill out their alt attributes with what search engines want to see !
 You just need to settings up the plugin and we do all the job.
 Brilliant isn’t it ?
 </p>